davidvonthenen/2026-toronto-machine-learning-summit/README.md

-# 2026 Toronto Machine Learning Summit: Why Your RAG Agent Is Confidently Wrong: Retrieval Choices That Actually Matter
+# 2026 TMLS: Why Your RAG Agent Is Confidently Wrong: Retrieval Choices That Actually Matter

 Welcome to the landing page for the session `Why Your RAG Agent Is Confidently Wrong: Retrieval Choices That Actually Matter` at `Toronto Machine Learning Summit (TMLS) 2026`.